Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 - Background checks may apply depending on the site and scope.

 - German language: often required for instructions, incident communication, and compliance procedures.
-English-only is rarely sufficient in regulated roles.

 Strong advantages